Prince Baudouin of Belgium: Death

 Baudouin died of influenza in the Palace of the Count of Flanders on 23 January 1891, a day after the anniversary of his cousin Leopold's death from pneumonia.
 Baudouin had been visiting his sick sister, Henriette, insistent that he not be made to leave.
 Rumours circulated after his death that foul play had been involved, including a suggestion that Baudouin's death was a copy of the suicide of Crown Prince Rudolf of Austria; Rudolf was the husband of Baudouin's cousin, Stéphanie.
 Baudouin was, at the time of his death, soon to be betrothed to his cousin, Clémentine.

 Upon the death, the Belgian Parliament was adjourned and theatres and public institutions were closed until after the funeral.
 Baudouin's body was interred at the royal vault at the Church of Our Lady of Laeken in Brussels.
-After Baudouin's death, his younger brother, Albert, eventually became heir presumptive after the death of their father, and later succeeded their uncle Leopold II as Albert I of Belgium.